 1968: During sessions for the Beatles’ self-titled “White Album,” Paul McCartney arrived at EMI Studios with a guitar riff that led to a jam session that resulted in the song “Birthday,” which the band wrote and recorded by that evening.
 In the early hours of the following morning, they completed the mono mix, which included handclaps from roadie Mal Evans and additional backing vocals from John Lennon’s girlfriend, Yoko Ono, and George Harrison’s wife, Pattie.

-1970: Fleetwood Mac released Kiln House, the band’s first after the departure of founding member Peter Green and last to feature guitarist Jeremy Spencer.
+1970: Fleetwood Mac released Kiln House, the band’s fourth studio album, first after the departure of founding member Peter Green, and last to feature guitarist Jeremy Spencer.
 Christine McVie contributed backing vocals, keyboards, and that album’s cover art, though she did not become a full member until after the album was completed.

 1971: “Ain’t No Sunshine,” the first single to chart by Bill Withers, peaked at #3 on Billboard Hot 100